uthcode/learntosolveit/source/resume.rst

            * Website: uthcode_
            * Languages: **C, C++, Python**

+        * **Twitter Cap Utils**

+           Developer of Twitter Cap Utils 2.0.

+           Deployment Utility used for deploying to servers within Twitter.
+           Twitter Cap Utils is a extension for Capistrano which adds Capabilities to deploy using Bit-torrent and log the deploys.

+        * **Pants**

+         Contributed to Pants Build system Project.

+         A Build system used by Twitter and other companies which used for building java binaries, java libraries, scala libraries, scala binaries and artifacts.
+This tool is written in Python and used by Twitter for for all it's projects.

         * **Data Analyzer - A Distributed Log Analyzer project at Akamai**

           Data Analyzer was a platform to collect and analyze HTTP Logs and